 You’re Not Normal

 Looking in the mirror, you probably say to yourself in particularly self-hating moments that you aren’t normal.
-Everyone else seems quite able to go to hold down a job, maintain emotional equilibrium, and manage healthy relationships; it is you, and you alone, who are singularly cursed to abnormality.
+Everyone else seems able to hold down a job, maintain emotional equilibrium, and manage healthy relationships; it is you, and you alone, who are singularly cursed to abnormality.
 If only you could change, be different, be normal…

 But, of course, this type of thought process is myopically narrow.
 You have no idea about the destructive storms raging within the hearts and minds of those around us; you merely assume because their outer appearance is calm, their inner experience must be too (imagine how you must appear to those around you).